shonicth/FFXIV-PopTracker/README.md

 WIP

-Current Status(6/17/2026):
+Current Status(6/27/2026):

--Everything should be fully implemented wrt APWorld v0.29.0, I'm currently focusing my efforts on reviewing/organizing the fish based on in game fishing log.
-Currently finished with all the ShB zones for this.
+-Everything should be fully implemented wrt APWorld v0.29.0.

 -Assets need to be done, as well as clean up layouts.
 There are currently a lot of placeholders